This course is designed as a lecture/seminar dealing with data visualization from a largely psychological and historical perspective.

 We will consider visualization methods for a wide range of types of data from the points of view of both the viewer and designer/producer of graphic displays.

 The description below reflects the course when it was last taught in 2023.
-The components and weights for evaluation are still being considered.
+The components and weights for evaluation are still being considered, but are likely to remain the same.

 Grades will be based on the following components: